SeldonIO/seldon-core/docs-gb/managing-kafka-topics.md

 kubectl apply -f pipeline.yaml -n seldon-mesh
 ```

-Once the pipeline is deployed, you can list the Kafka topics from inside the `kafka-busybox` pod to confirm that they have been created:
+After the pipeline is deployed, you can list the Kafka topics from inside the `kafka-busybox` pod to confirm that they have been created:
 ```bash
 __consumer_offsets
 seldon.seldon-mesh.errors.errors